ad4mx/spinoff/README.md

 ## 💫 Spinners
 *Note: This has been introduced in version 0.7.0*

 All spinner variants are treated as features that can be enabled or disabled.
-By default, all of them are enabled for easy of use.
+By default, all of them are enabled for ease of use.
 To disable/enable variants, you will have to edit your `cargo.toml` file:

 ```toml